[HOME] [Town Trail] [Marine Drive] [Great Orme] [Tramway [Extravaganza [Conwy] [Excursions] [Hotels] [Site Map] [Links]

 The annual Spring carnival in May each year becomes ever more popular with young and old and especially with families - please click here or on one of the pictures below:

 Replica of a 19th century London Steam Bus (the world's first ever steam bus) in the 2003 procession.
 This remarkable vehicle really is controlled by the coachman sitting precariously out in front, but with steam horse-power snarling away behind him.
 This is one of many veteran and replica vehicles taking part in the parade each year.
 Some are old friends, they come every year and others make a single guest appearance.
-There are usually twenty or more steam powered vehicles and an increasing number of veteran and replica motor vehicles.
+There are usually twenty or more steam powered vehicles and an increasing number of diesel and petrol veteran and vintage vehicles of all descriptions, which visit the resort to take part in the daily parade.

 Roundabout

-Every year the May bank holiday weekend becomes Llandudno's Extravaganza and Festival of Transport.
-The main shopping street is closed to all traffic and becomes home to traditional fairground rides, a very great many and with all the usual catch penny booths.
-And of course, vintage and veteran vehicles of all descriptions visit the resort to take part in the daily parade.
+Every year the May bank holiday weekend becomes Llandudno's Victorian Extravaganza.
+The main shopping street is closed to all traffic and becomes home to traditional fairground rides, a very great many and with all the usual catch penny booths and street entertainers.

 Give it a go!
 Come to Llandudno for the May Day Bank Holiday weekend.